 Commerce Bank was founded more than 150 years ago in Kansas City, Missouri, which serves as the bank’s headquarters today.
 Commerce provides a range of consumer and commercial financial products, including lending, payment processing, trust, brokerage, and capital market services.
-The bank operates in 374 locations in Missouri, Kansas, Illinois, Oklahoma and Colorado, with commercial offices in Cincinnati, Nashville, and Dallas.
+The bank operates in 374 locations in Missouri, Kansas, Illinois, Oklahoma and Colorado.

 Operating under the customer promise, “We ask, listen and solve,” Commerce Bank has received multiple accolades in the industry.
 In 2012, Bank Director’s Magazine named Commerce fourth on its Bank Performance Scorecard in the $5 billion to $50 billion asset category.
 For four consecutive years, the bank has also been listed among Forbes’ Top Ten list of America’s Best Banks.
 Commerce Bank is sixth on ABA Banking Journal Magazine’s list of Top Performing Big Banks with total assets of $10 billion.
 Benefits of Commerce Bank business lending include:

 Multiple Lending Options

 Commerce Bank claims that it has lower fees than competitors and longer payback periods for major purchases.
 The bank’s business loans are fixed rate loans and are intended to finance machinery, equipment, vehicles, and expansions, or to acquire another business.
 Commerce Bank also offers business real estate loans for purchasing or enhancing business location, with terms matched to the life of the asset.
 Lines of credit are also available.